cytoscape/cytoscape/README.md

 ## Notes for Windows Developers
 Windows implementations of Git and other tools differ slightly from the above.

-- The Windows Git installer creates two application shortcuts: Git Bash and Git GUI.
+* The Windows Git installer creates two application shortcuts: Git Bash and Git GUI.
 You should use Git Bash for command line operations.

-- When executing the "cy init" script, be user that your current path contains no blanks.
-The "cy" script's path parser does not understand blanks.
+* When executing the `cy init` script, be user that your current path contains no blanks.
+The `cy` script's path parser does not understand blanks.
--